-When an employee has been out to work on sick leave or maternity leave, a special "welcome back" is always appreciated.
+When an employee has been out of work on sick leave or maternity leave, or any other type of leave, a special "welcome back" is always appreciated.
 A warm welcome helps smooth the transition for the employee and the rest of the team.

 Develop a Plan

 Don't just assume everything will fall into place once the employee returns.
 Create a plan to address the following:

 - Scheduling.
 Will the employee return to full-time work or on a part-time basis?
 Will they need flexible hours?
 Shorter work days?
 Telecommuting options?

 - Accommodations.
 Does the employee require any accommodations in the office (e.g., a more ergonomic workstation, a cubicle closer to the bathroom, elevator use rather than stairs, additional work breaks)?